 Tel no: +220 4487210

-is a Banjul registered, Christian NGO who work as development
+MEHDA is a Banjul registered, Christian NGO who work as development

-aid missionaries in Pirang Village and are part of the
+aid missionaries in Pirang Village and are part of the Mennonite

-efforts are focused around community crop gardening,
+focused around community crop gardening, child education,

-health & nutrition, family care and small scale
+family care and small scale peri-urban projects.

 Areas of Intervention & Projects:

-The MEHDA farm and training facility in Pirang Village
+The MEHDA farm and training facility in Pirang Village was

-crops and cultivating fruit trees.
-The organisation's
+and cultivating fruit trees.
+The organisation's over-riding

-over-riding agricultural goal is to ensure long-term,
+agricultural goal is to ensure long-term, self-sufficient

-self-sufficient food security for the villagers.
+food security for the villagers.